-- Sales and marketing knowledge is inadequate due to lack of understanding of international Pharmaceutical marketing/ pricing practices and market environment in various countries. - 7.
+- 1. Competency in API/Formulation, intellectual property creation, facility design and maintenance, global regulatory affairs, legal intricacies, and managing international work force is limited to a few players among the big players. - Rapidly increasing costs of skilled manpower such as scientists/ regulatory compliance personnel / pharmaceutical lawyers/ international business development personnel is pushing up the cost of innovation.
+Ability to evaluate contracts/alliances etc., is available only in top companies. - Sales and marketing knowledge is inadequate due to lack of understanding of international Pharmaceutical marketing/ pricing practices and market environment in various countries. - 4.
 Inadequate manufacturing practices in comparison to those accepted in developed world such as change of API source, change of manufacturing locations, equipment etc, without proven stability/ bioequivalence may be creating inadequate technical work force for exports.
-The national drug regulatory system though evolved substantially, has been in the need of strengthening its manpower and systems requirements. - 8.
-Inadequate emphasis on Biosciences in education system leading to slower development in areas related to Biology giving away advantage to China.
+The national drug regulatory system though evolved substantially, has been in the need of strengthening its manpower and systems requirements. - 5.
+Lack of Credit Facility limits due to litigation with financial institution hampers expansion and growth.